brijr/brijr/README.md

-## Hello my name is Bridger Tower.
-I like to design and code.
+# Github of Bridger Tower

-I build marketing software at Alpine Codex, Ampry, and 9d8.
+I'm a software designer and developer from Salt Lake City, Utah.
+I am passionate abouthe intersection of design and code.

 follow me `@bridgertower`